 Help us build more trails and maintain this awesome network; consider becoming a member or donating to the Trail Fund.
 Visit our website to learn more about our trails, events, rides, work days, and new projects.

 Tucker Hill Road Parking - From the VT-100/VT-17 intersection in Waitsfield, take VT-17 0.6 miles to Tucker Hill Road on left.
 Go 1.6 miles up Tucker Hill Road to small parking area on left, near the end of the road.
 There is a map and kiosk in the parking lot.
 This is the trailhead for the Enchanted Forest trail.

 American Flatbread Parking - American Flatbread is located 0.6 miles south of the VT-100/VT-17 intersection on the west side of VT-100.
-Bikers can park in the American Flatbread lot, except Fridays & Saturdays 4 PM to 9 PM.
-Lareau Swim Access parking is also available on east side of VT-100.
-This is the trailhead for the Revolution Trail.
+Visitors can park in the American Flatbread lot, except Thursdays, Fridays & Saturdays 4 PM to 9 PM.
+Please no alcohol use in the Flatbread parking lot.
+This is the trailhead for the Revolution trail.

 Driving up Dana Hill Road is not recommended.

 Success!
 A new password has been emailed to you.